DevoInc/nodejs-sdk/docs/client.md

 #### `url`

-Parameter `url` is the Devo endpoint you want to connect to.
+The Devo endpoint you want to connect to.
 We currently offer the following endpoints:

 * USA: [https://api-us.logtrust.com/search](https://api-us.logtrust.com/search)